travis-ci/docs-travis-ci-com/user/imports.md

 By default, configurations imported from the same repository, fetch the commit you’re currently building.
 This is intended to help while you are  creating and testing the shared configurations.
 You can override this value by specifying a valid Git reference.

+## Private repositories

+Before sharing configurations **from** a public repository you need to toggle the *Allow importing config files from this repository.* setting in *More options* > *Settings* > *Config Import*.
+Only repositories owned by the same organisation will be able to access the configuration snippets.

 ## Builds trigged by the application